 - 1 teaspoon salt

-- 8 ounces of cold unsalted butter, cut into chunks
+- 8 ounces butter cut into chunks, salted

 - Topping: 1 part Egg yolk mixed with 1 part milk or cream or use only cream